 Less said about the ‘beautification’ work done on some city roads and intersections the better.
-Most of the flower beds laid at key roads frequented by the upper class are barren, and potted plants placed gone – stolen.
-As were the eye-catching plastic replicas of horses and
+Most of the flower beds laid at key roads frequented by the upper class are barren, and potted plants placed gone - stolen.
+As were the eye-catching plastic replicas of horses and horsemen and cows.

 Some carvings on the compound walls of the commissioner’s office and underpasses, depicting the culture of the country’s four provinces are in decay.

 There is more ugliness to the beautification story.
 “Plants and flower pots were smashed or crushed during the riots over power shutdowns in June,” said PHA sources, claiming that the agency suffered Rs1 million loss during the violent protests.
 No wonder, Sardar Nasim, the local leader of the ruling PML-N, was nowhere to be seen to prevent damage to public property.
 But then he had neither been seen overseeing the work of PHA, a task the party had specifically assigned to him.

 A senior PHA official glossed over the shortcomings in the authority’s work by pointing out that it was in infancy.
 The Punjab government reorganised PHA only last year and it will take time to make Rawalpindi an environment friendly and green city, he said.